Race caller: Australia

-The television era

 By the early 1980s, a new generation of race callers were broadcasting on radio and television.
 In Melbourne, they included John Russell, Bryan Martin, Bruce McAvaney, Clem Dimsey and Greg Miles.
-Russell had commenced calling both professional athletics and horse racing in the mid 1950s for 3UZ.
+Russell had commenced calling both professional athletics and horse racing in the mid-1950s for 3UZ.
 Clem Dimsey was the chief caller for the 0 - 10 television network having called his first race at age 17 at Quambatook.
 He worked with Bill Collins at 3DB and then for 3MP before joining the Ten Network.

-Bryan Martin began his radio career with 3AW, Melbourne, in the mid 1960s before moving the 5DN Adelaide as a junior race caller.
+Bryan Martin began his radio career with 3AW, Melbourne, in the mid-1960s before moving the 5DN Adelaide as a junior race caller.
 He returned to Melbourne's 3UZ in 1972 before joining 3DB in 1984.
 He became the chief caller at Radio 927 in 1988, TVN in 2005, retiring in 2007.
 His memorable calls include Fields of Omagh, a horse he co-owned, twice winning Australia's premier Weight-for-Age race, the WS Cox Plate at Moonee Valley; and Better Loosen Up's victory in the 1990 Japan Cup.
 Martin called races in Dubai, PNG, New Zealand, Hong Kong and Canada.
 He called 20 Melbourne Cups, and was awarded a Medal of the Order of Australia for his services to racing and charity.

 Bruce McAvaney commenced his celebrated sports commentary career as a race caller with Radio 5DN, Adelaide, in 1976 before joining Television station ADS-7.
 He moved to Melbourne in 1983, broadcasting for Television 10.
 He called the Melbourne Cup from 1985 - 1988.
 McAvaney has called the Olympic Games since 1980, Australian Rules Football, tennis, athletics and motor racing.
 He was awarded the Medal of the Order of Australia in 2002 and inducted into the Sports Australia Hall of Fame the same year.

 Greg Miles called his first Melbourne Cup in 1981 at age 22 after Joe Brown retired from the ABC.
-He went on to call a record 36 Melbourne Cups, broadcasting for the ABC, Sky, Radio 927, and Racing.com in a 40 year career.
+He went on to call a record 36 Melbourne Cups, broadcasting for the ABC, Sky, Radio 927, and Racing.com in a 40-year career.
 His last Group 1 call was the William Reid Stakes at Moonee Valley in 2017.
 Miles was the course broadcaster at Flemington, Caulfield, Moonee Valley and Sandown racecourses in Melbourne.
 He was awarded a Medal of the Order of Australia in 2016.